 The Nigerian Police has officially adopted Binggo dog food to further avoid spending huge sum of money on importation of dogs and its food.

-The Inspector General of Police, Solomon Arase said the Binggo dog food will be the official food for the Nigerian breed Police dogs.
+The Inspector General of Police, Solomon Arase, said the Binggo dog food would be the official food for the Nigerian breed Police dogs.

-The Inspector General of Police disclosed this during the commissioning of Nigeria Police Dog breeding center at Dei-dei, Abuja.
+The Inspector General of Police disclosed this s the commissioning of Nigeria Police Dog breeding center commissioning ceremony at Dei-dei, FCT Abuja.

-He said the immeasurable anti-crime opportunities, which abound in the force animal branch have remained underutilised, while the force continued to rely on importation of dogs and other animals to advance the attainment of its mandate.
+He said the immeasurable anti-crime opportunities which abound in the force animal branch have remained underutilized, while the force continued to rely on importation of dogs and other animals to advance the attainment of its mandate.

 “Huge funds were being expended on importation of dogs from foreign countries, yet some of these dogs rarely adapt to our policing climes.
 In fact, records show that the Nigeria Police force has spent over six hundred million naira in the last few years just on the procurement and maintenance of these foreign dogs.
 This is certainly not sustainable especially in the face of current dwindling resources.

 “The construction of the dog breeding centre was therefore conceptualized to aid the Nigeria Police acquire capacity to locally breed police dogs and self-reliant in dog breeding and maintenance in a cost effective manner, while saving the nation some foreign exchange that would otherwise have gone into the sourcing of such operational dogs from foreign countries.